MITLibraries/mitlib-terraform/apps/alma-sftp/README.md

 # Alma SFTP Server

-This folder contains AWS resources needed for the deployment of the [Alma SFTP server](https://alma-sftp.mitlib.net)].
+This folder contains AWS resources needed for the deployment of the [Alma SFTP server](https://alma-sftp.mitlib.net).
+The request for this infrastructure is documented in Jira task [IMP-1714](https://mitlibraries.atlassian.net/browse/IMP-1714)

 ### What's created?:
 * An S3 bucket for storing SFTP files with a 30-day retention policy